When we ran our first blog on wireless speakers

 Finally, consumers want peace of mind.
 They want their speakers to be reliable, interference-free, and easy to use.
 Their experience with wireless speakers in the past wasn’t very good and for them to make the leap again, they will need to have confidence that when the system gets installed it will work and work well beyond when the installer leaves.
 The WiSA Association has delivered the industry’s first interoperability test specification that enables CE devices to wirelessly transmit HD audio to speakers.
 Consumers can request a WiSA certified product from their custom installer.

-Wireless Audio Solutions Part 2: Tech Specs and Best Practices
+Check out our related Emerging Trends webinar, Wireless Audio Solutions Part 2: Tech Specs and Best Practices